 - Company Membership

 Joined the Company as a principal dancer in 2005

-His repertory includes Adam’s A rose by any other name and Night; Ashton’s Symphonic Variations; Balanchine’s Agon, Apollo, Allegro Brillante, Brahms-Schoenberg Quartet, Diamonds, Divertimento No. 15, The Four Temperaments, Scotch Symphony, Serenade, Stravinsky Violin Concerto, and Symphony in C; Bintley’s The Dance House; Bubeníček’s Gentle Memories; Forsythe’s in the middle, somewhat elevated; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; MacMillan’s Winter Dreams; van Manen’s Variations for Two Couples; McGregor’s Borderlands, Chroma, and Eden/Eden; Mrozewski’s Concordia; Nureyev’s Raymonda—Act III; Possokhov’s Firebird and Magrittomania; Ratmansky’s Russian Seasons and Shostakovich Trilogy; Robbins’ Glass Pieces and In the Night; Tomasson’s 7 for Eight, Caprice, Chi-Lin, The Fifth Season, On a Theme of Paganini, On Common Ground, Prism, and Trio; Welch’s Naked; and Wheeldon’s Continuum and Quaternary.
+His repertory includes Ashton’s Symphonic Variations; Balanchine’s Agon, Apollo, Allegro Brillante, Brahms-Schoenberg Quartet, Diamonds, Divertimento No. 15, The Four Temperaments, Scotch Symphony, Serenade, Stravinsky Violin Concerto, and Symphony in C; Bintley’s The Dance House; Bubeníček’s Gentle Memories; Forsythe’s in the middle, somewhat elevated; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; MacMillan’s Winter Dreams; van Manen’s Variations for Two Couples; McGregor’s Borderlands, Chroma, and Eden/Eden; Nureyev’s Raymonda—Act III; Possokhov’s Firebird and Magrittomania; Ratmansky’s Russian Seasons, Seven Sonatas, and Shostakovich Trilogy; Robbins’ Glass Pieces and In the Night; Tomasson’s 7 for Eight, Caprice, Chi-Lin, The Fifth Season, On a Theme of Paganini, Prism, and Trio; and Wheeldon’s Continuum.